dekorateio/dekorate/examples/spring-boot-on-openshift-example/readme.md

 Which contains all the required modules, including the annotation processors that detect spring web applications.

 The [Main.java](src/main/java/io/ap4k/example/sbonopenshift/Main.java) is annotated with `@OpenshiftApplication` which triggers the resource generation.
-It's also annotated with `@EnableS2iBuild`.
-This annotation allows the user to trigger an s2i build after the compilation, by passing the system property
-`ap4k.build=true` to the build for example:
+This annotation allows the user to trigger an s2i build after the compilation, by passing the system property `ap4k.build=true` to the build for example:

     mvn clean install -Dap4k.build=true